 No.165 Policy on Club Activities at Inagi City Junior High Schools

-In our city, regarding community collaboration and regional development related to junior high school club activities, we conducted surveys of students and school faculty and staff as well as investigations into the actual conditions of club activities at schools.
-After careful discussions, the Board of Education has formulated the "Policy on Club Activities at Inagi City Junior High Schools."
-We report here the background and ideas leading to this policy.
+In our city, regarding regional collaboration and regional development of club activities in junior high schools, we conducted surveys of students and school faculty and staff as well as investigations into the actual conditions of club activities at schools, engaged in careful discussions, and have now formulated the "Policy on Club Activities at Inagi City Junior High Schools" at the Board of Education.
+We report here on the background and the thinking that led to this policy.

-Trends and Past Responses of the National Government and Tokyo Metropolitan Government
+Trends and Past Responses of the National and Tokyo Metropolitan Governments

 The Ministry of Education, Culture, Sports, Science and Technology, the Japan Sports Agency, and the Agency for Cultural Affairs formulated the "Comprehensive Guidelines on School Club Activities and New Regional Club Activities" in December 2022 to address issues such as correcting long working hours for teachers and securing more diverse and higher-quality activity opportunities for students.
-This notification designates the three years from Fiscal Year 2023 to Fiscal Year 2025 as the reform promotion period, and particularly indicates a phased transition of club activities on holidays to the community.
+This notification designates the three years from FY2023 to FY2025 as the reform promotion period, indicating that the regional transition of club activities, especially on holidays, will be advanced in stages.

-In response to this, the Tokyo Metropolitan Government formulated the "Comprehensive Guidelines on Regional Collaboration and Regional Transition of School Club Activities" and the "Promotion Plan on Regional Collaboration and Regional Transition of School Club Activities" in March of Reiwa 5 (2023), and instructed municipalities to promote initiatives based on this plan.
+In response, the Tokyo Metropolitan Government formulated the "Comprehensive Guidelines on Regional Collaboration and Regional Transition of School Club Activities" and the "Promotion Plan for Regional Collaboration and Regional Transition of School Club Activities" in March 2023, and instructed municipalities to promote initiatives based on this plan.

 In our city, the "Policy on Club Activities at Inagi City Junior High Schools" was formulated in April 2017.
-While recognizing the certain significance of club activities, they are extracurricular activities, and concrete efforts toward reforms such as reducing the burden on teachers and establishing a sustainable management system had not been achieved.
+While recognizing a certain significance in club activities, they are extracurricular activities, and concrete efforts toward reforms to reduce the burden on teachers and establish a sustainable management system had not been undertaken.

 Based on the recent notifications from the national and metropolitan governments, we recognize that supporting the healthy growth of students in club activities, reducing the burden on teachers, and establishing a sustainable system are urgent issues.
 However, it is completely unacceptable that the national government, which proposed the regional transition, attempted to forcibly implement the regional transition with a three-year deadline without addressing issues such as the preparation of regional clubs as recipients, cost burdens, the relationship with existing school club activities, and conditions for participation in higher-level tournaments.
 The National Association of Mayors expressed concerns, resulting in the withdrawal of the three-year promotion period and the change from a mandatory "regional transition" to a "regional expansion."